Islam & Mental Health

 What Are Some Common Mental Health Issues?

-- Stress- Defined as the body’s response to a demand.
+- Stress- Defined as the body’s response to demand.
 Stress can cause physical, emotional and behavioral disorders which can affect your health and peace-of-mind, as well as personal and professional relationships.
 Too much stress can cause relatively minor illnesses like insomnia, backaches, or headaches, and can contribute to potentially life-threatening diseases like high blood pressure and heart disease.

-- Generalized Anxiety Disorder- An excessive feeling of fear or worry for things that are independent of a stress-causing event.
+- Generalized Anxiety Disorder- An excessive feeling of fear or worry about things that are independent of a stress-causing event.
 General symptoms include problems such as sleeping, feeling of panic, cold or sweaty hands, dry mouth, shortness of breath, and not being able to stay calm.

-- Panic Attacks- Sudden onset of intense fear and discomfort that reaches its peak within minutes and includes 4 of the following symptoms : increased heartbeat, trembling, sweating, nausea, feeling of choking, chest pain, dizziness, fear of losing control, fear of dying, feeling of unreality, and numbness or tingling sensations.
+- Panic Attacks- Sudden onset of intense fear and discomfort that reaches its peak within minutes and includes 4 of the following symptoms: increased heartbeat, trembling, sweating, nausea, feeling of choking, chest pain, dizziness, fear of losing control, fear of dying, feeling of unreality, and numbness or tingling sensations.

 - Major Depressive Disorder - A feeling of constant hopelessness and despair.
-Consists of a combination of symptoms which affect the individual's daily ability to work, sleep, eat and enjoy things in life.
+Consists of a combination of symptoms that affect the individual's daily ability to work, sleep, eat and enjoy things in life.
 May occur only once, but more commonly appears several times throughout the individual's lifetime.

 - Marital Issues- Common disputes between spouses, family members involving physical abuse and/or psychological abuse.

 What Is The Connection Between Mental Health and Islam?